 Despite these drawbacks, I find myself returning to this sunscreen time and time again.
 The extreme cosmetic elegance of the product combined with the UVA and UVB protection in the highest ranges allowed on Korean cosmetics labeling make it an easy choice.

 It’s not perfect.
 It dries the hell out of my face if I’m not careful.
 But with a little attention paid to the moisturizer I use underneath, Missha Safe Block Aqua Sun Gel gives me strong everyday sun protection in an incredibly cosmetically elegant product.
+I’ve tried several other sunscreens since then and haven’t found anything I’ve loved nearly as much.

 1 – This should be taken off the market, or this failed at its one primary job.